 The 3RP is composed of country chapters developed under the leadership of national authorities with support from the UN and NGOs in each country.
 It draws together the Jordan Response Plan, which is also the Jordan chapter of the 3RP, the Lebanon Crisis Response Plan and country chapters in Turkey, Egypt and Iraq - including support to existing UN Development Assistance Framework (UNDAF) strategies - into a coherent regional strategy.
 Within these plans, needs, targets, approaches and resources are identified and implemented at country level to ensure alignment with national planning processes and frameworks.
 The 3RP has been specifically designed to provide a consistent regional strategy, reflecting the realities and strategies outlined in each national plan.
 As such, the existing differences in the composition and scope of national plans are readily accommodated in, and indeed are one of the strengths of, the regional framework.

-Coordination at the country level will be determined by each country context and under the leadership of the national governments.
+Coordination at the country level is determined by each country context and under the leadership of the national governments.
 Normally, sector working groups (SWGs), task forces, or their equivalents in each country, will continue to support planning, implementation, monitoring and reporting, and will ensure alignment with national planning and monitoring.
 Country-level working groups and task forces will gather evidence to inform planning, monitoring and reporting, in consultation with national counterparts and other stakeholders, including NGOs, the private sector and community-based organizations.
 UN Resident/Humanitarian Coordinators support national governments, in close coordination and partnership with the international community.
 UNHCR continues to guide the refugee response, while UNDP facilitates the coordination of the resilience component.

 At the regional level, the coordination mechanisms for the 3RP are designed to ensure synergies in planning, monitoring and reporting to external stakeholders.
 This process is overseen by an inter-agency 3RP Regional Steering Committee.
-An expanded Regional Steering Committee, including representatives from the five refugee hosting governments, UN Regional Directors and the RC/HCs meets under the chairmanship of UNDP and UNHCR.
+An expanded Regional Steering Committee, including representatives from the five refugee hosting governments, UN Regional Directors and the RC/HCs meets under the co-leadership of UNDP and UNHCR.

 Two components in a single plan